 How long should I hold the butterfly pose?

 Hold the butterfly pose for 30 seconds to 2 minutes per set.
 Beginners should start with 30-second holds and gradually increase duration as hip flexibility improves.
-For best results, practice 3-5 times per week.
-Consistency matters more than duration — two minutes of daily practice produces better results than a single long session once a week.
+For best results, practice 3 to 5 times per week.
+Consistency matters more than duration.
+Two minutes of daily practice produces better results than a single long session once a week.

 Why can't I get my knees to the floor in butterfly pose?

 Tight hip adductors and limited hip external rotation are the most common reasons your knees stay elevated during the butterfly pose.
-Bone structure also plays a role — your hip socket shape affects your maximum range of motion, and this varies person to person.
+Bone structure also plays a role.
+Your hip socket shape affects your maximum range of motion, and this varies person to person.
 Do not force your knees down.
-Instead, practice consistently with gentle gravity-assisted stretching and your range will gradually improve over weeks.
+Practice consistently with gentle gravity-assisted stretching and your range will gradually improve over weeks.

 Is butterfly pose good for lower back pain?